gruns/blagoblag/content/drafts/state-of-news-tls-part-ii.rst

 port 80.
 This is unfortunate.
 However, it makes clear that the issue is not obtaining certificates or anything like that.

-What I have heard identified as a major issue many many times, is advertising providers either not offering TLS, or having reduced inventory with HTTPS.
-This incentivizes websites to redirect over to HTTP.
+What I have heard identified as a major issue many many times is advertising providers either not offering TLS or having reduced inventory with HTTPS.
+This incentivizes websites to redirect over to HTTP, lest they lose revenue.

 I'm not unsympathetic to the difficulties this can cause for a news website interested in TLS.
 However, I don't think it excuses the silence from these